 As such, the most significant benefit of conversion rate optimization is generating more paying customers from the same pool of incoming traffic.

-After all, you’re not just trying to get users to view your web pages, you’re trying to progress those site visitors towards something—whether that’s a sale or an email signup.
+After all, you’re not just trying to get users to view your web pages.
+You’re trying to progress those site visitors towards something—whether that’s a sale or an email signup.

-We’ve seen that conversion optimization is vital for every business, but the jury’s still out on the best way to go about it.
+We’ve seen that conversion optimization is vital for every ecommerce business, but the jury’s still out on the best way to go about it.

 A lot of the advice you’ll see about conversion rate optimization focuses on short-term tactics for quick sales.
 This includes steps like increasing urgency and scarcity by displaying fake limited-time offers.